 – The only orange mushroom with brown spores is Russulaochroleuca.
 But it has a powerful smell and must be boiled for a long time to become edible.
 It’s better to avoid this one altogether.

 – All boletes have tubes under their caps; all false boletes do not!
+False boletes are unrelated mushrooms with a different biology, and some are used as a Microdose mushroom for curing ailments.
 False boletes are unrelated mushrooms with a different biology.
 For example, they lack pores and instead have gills underneath their caps.

 – Morels have wrinkled caps rather than smooth ones; all other mushrooms have smooth ones.
 If you found a “smooth” mushroom with a wrinkled cap, think twice before you decide to eat it.